edgedb/edgedb/docs/cli/edgedb_connopts.rst

     if not set, to ``5656``.

 :cli:synopsis:`--unix-path /path/to/socket`
-    Specifies a path to a Unix socket for an |Gel| connection.
+    Specifies a path to a Unix socket for a |Gel| connection.
 If the path is a directory, the actual path will be computed using the ``port`` and ``admin`` parameters.